Belize Park

 Belize Park is a small half acre neighborhood park on the corner of Fountain Street and West Summit Street.
 View the Ann Arbor Parks and Nature Areas map for location context.
 The park is located in a small low area where it feels protected from the street.

 The park offers a play structure for young children and open space for them to play.
-A short hill provides is great for sledding in the winter.
+A short hill is great for sledding in the winter.
 There is a seating area with benches, a picnic table, and water fountains for adults, children and leashed dogs.

 Tall trees provide plenty of shade in spring, summer and fall.
 In the back corner of the park is a rain garden.
 This garden collects runoff rainwater so the plants can slow and clean the water before it enters our water system.
 The surrounding neighborhood is residential, with some houses dating back to the late 1800s.